 Gene and Peggy Helmick-Richardson

-On the Texas Commission on the Arts Touring Artists Roster since 2003 and the Mid-America Arts Alliance since 2006, they performed at the 2005 National Storytelling Conference Regional Concert in Oklahoma City and were featured tellers for the 2010 Texas Storytelling Conference.
-In addition to schools, libraries, festivals, conferences and community events, Gene and Peggy tell regularly at a federal prison and county jail, and weekly programs at a drug and alcohol treatment center.
+They have been featured tellers for both the Texas Storytelling Festival and Texas Storytelling Conference, and storytellers for the 2005 National Storytelling Conference Regional Concert in Oklahoma City.
+In addition to schools, libraries, festivals, conferences and community events, Gene and Peggy have told multiple times for a federal penitentiary, state prison, and county jail, and hosted weekly programs for a drug and alcohol treatment center.
 They have presented storytelling workshops for Richland College’s Emeritus program, Texas Storytelling Festival, Texas Storytelling Conference, and National Storytelling Conference.

 Richard W. Nash